FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Methodology

 \textbf{DistilBERT:} A smaller, faster, cheaper, and lighter version of BERT.
 It distills the crucial information from BERT, retaining 97\% of its language understanding capabilities, but with a lower computational cost.

-\textbf{BERT (Bidirectional Encoder Representations from Transformers):} A transformer-based ML technique for natural language processing pre-training.
+\textbf{BERT (Bidirectional Encoder Representations from Transformers):} A transformer-based ML technique for NLP pre-training.
 It is designed to understand the context of a word in a sentence, which significantly improves the state-of-the-art in sentence understanding.

+\textbf{Llama 2-7B:} We employ the Llama-2-7B chat \cite{touvron2023llama} model developed by Meta Platforms, which is a text generation model based on the Transformers architecture using PyTorch.
+We operate this model in few-shot settings through inference without the need for retraining.
+We provide prompts to the model, use the generated labels as predictions, and compare these with the ground truth labels from the test set.

 Each of these models brings its unique strengths to the task of fake news detection, allowing for a comprehensive approach that enhances the robustness and accuracy of our classification system.
-We also release \textbf{\texttt{FakeWatch} \faEye}.
-Our overall methodology is adaptable to various LLMs due to the clarity of our data construction guidelines and the comprehensive implementation details we provide.
-This extensibility enables the application of our approach to a wide range of language models beyond those considered in this study.